THERE ARE NOW SERVICES TAKING PLACE AT ST MARY'S CHURCH, CUSOP AND OTHER CHURCHES AND CHURCHYARDS IN THE BORDERLINK BENEFICE

-All the health and safety guidelines will be followed.
-It will be a short service with no singing, due to regulations, but there will be hymns and music to enjoy.
-I have already put out the gift aid envelopes for the collection.
+In spite of the all the health and safety guidelines being followed, we have had very positive feedback from people who have attended services.
+Being with "real" people once again has been very uplifting and therapeutic for many of us.
+Services are short with no singing, due to regulations, but there will be hymns and music to enjoy.
+Face masks must be worn at indoor services.There are gift aid envelopes for the collection.
 If you would like to use one please bring your own pen.
-If you prefer to wear a face mask, then please do.
+If you plan to attend an outdoor service, please take a chair or picnic rug.
 We look forward to seeing you!

 CUSOP CHURCH WILL REMAIN OPEN FOR PRIVATE PRAYER AND REFLECTION EVERY SUNDAY FROM 10AM TO 6PM.